stuerp/foo_vis_spectrum_analyzer/README.md

 vNext, 2026-xx-xx

-- Fixed: Non-continuous visuals when starting a new track.
+- Improved: Visualizations continue without interruption when starting a new track.
+- Breaking Change: The peak hold time and fall rate (was Acceleration) are now expressed in seconds and dB/s respectively to make them independent of the frame rate.
+The old values will be remapped to the new ranges but some tweaking may be necessary.
 - Fixed: Peak mode configuration was disabled for the peak meter.

 You can read the full history [here](docs/History.md).